What’s Causing Your Poor Balance?

 • Slowed or delayed movements

-• Tremors (shaking) in the hands or feet
+• Tremors (shaking) in your hands or feet

 • Trouble walking